How to use side lighting in photography – direction of light

 Add drama to a photo

-For a more dramatic image, expose for the lit side of the face, even if you’re photographing from the shadow side.
+For a more dramatic image with side lighting, expose for the lit side of the face, even if you’re photographing from the shadow side.

 If the light is too intense it’ll make the highlights too obvious, which draws attention away from the subject.
 By exposing for the lit side, the shadows are darker and make the image more dramatic looking.
-As mentioned before, you can lighten the shadows by bouncing light back in with a reflector, or with artificial light.
+As mentioned before, you can lighten the shadows by bouncing fill light back onto the subject with a reflector, or with flash light.

 Add serenity to a photo